Clinton, Maryland

 Clinton is an unincorporated census-designated place (CDP) in Prince George's County, Maryland, United States.
 Clinton was formerly known as Surrattsville until after the time of the Civil War, and Robeystown from 1865 to 1878.
 The population of Clinton was 38,760 at the 2020 census.
 Clinton is historically known for its role in the American Civil War concerning the Abraham Lincoln assassination.
-Clinton is adjacent to Camp Springs, Rosaryville, Melwood, and Andrews Air Force Base.
+Clinton is adjacent to Camp Springs, Rosaryville, Melwood, Brandywine and Andrews Air Force Base.

 History

 Clinton was founded in the 1770s.
 The town, then named Surratt's Villa, was actually a simple crossroads with a few buildings.
 In the 1800s, it became known as Surrattsville.
 The main building served as the post office, an inn and tavern, and a polling place.
 This main residence was one of two properties owned by the widowed Mary Surratt; the second property was in Washington, D.C.

 On 14 and 15 April 1865, John Wilkes Booth, who had two hours earlier assassinated President Abraham Lincoln, stopped by the Surrattsville tavern to pick up weapons and supplies.
 The U.S. government alleged that Mary Surratt had gone there earlier with these supplies, and was in collusion with the conspirators, one of whom was her son, John Surratt.
 Because she was found guilty of complicity in the Lincoln assassination, Mary Surratt was hanged at the Capitol Prison in Washington D.C., on 7 July 1865.
 (Her house is now the Surratt House Museum, with a focus on the assassination.)
 The U.S. Post Office renamed the town Robeystown, due to the notoriety of the Surratt name, and in keeping with naming towns after the postmaster.
-In 1879, Robeystown was renamed Clinton.
-The local high school, however, retains the name of Surrattsville.
+The name was officially changed to Clinton on October 18, 1878.
+Prince George's County Postbellum Post Offices and Postmasters The local high school, however, retains the name of Surrattsville.

 The Wyoming house, a historic frame house built in three phases between the 18th and early 19th centuries, is also a part of Clinton's history.
 The house consists of a main block with gambrel roof (late 18th century), kitchen (c.
 1800), and connecting block (c.
 1850).
 The Wyoming house is listed in the Maryland Inventory of Historical Properties and the Historic American Buildings Survey.

 In 1913, Blossie Keubeth Miller founded a general store at the town's main intersection.
 The current commercial property, built in the 1950s, houses a liquor store and is still owned by the Miller family.

 Yuri Nosenko, a KGB defector, was confined and interrogated at a safehouse in Clinton from April 4, 1964, to August 13, 1965.

 Clinton is also associated with the 2002 Beltway sniper attacks.
 A survivor of the attacks was shot in Clinton, while Mildred Muhammad, ex-wife of sniper John Allen Muhammad, was a Clinton resident.